 This explains why butter cakes – such as pound cakes – can feel drier and heavier.
 Cakes baked with liquid oils are lighter and have an almost juicy characteristic, tasting incredibly moist.

 - Use a good quality extra virgin olive oil.
 You’ll be using a generous amount, and the flavor and texture of your cake will depend on it.

 - When using olive oil instead of butter, generally you should use about 25% less oil than the butter equivalent.
 For example, use 3/4 cup of oil instead of 1 cup of butter.

-Wash well your chosen orange (or oranges – see below).
+- Wash the orange (or oranges – see below).
 Using a grater, remove the peel of the orange gently.
 You just need the orange colored part, and 1 orange should make around one tablespoon of zest.

-Using a very sharp knife, slice the orange in thin slices, as straight as you can.
+- Using a very sharp knife, slice the orange in thin slices, as uniformly as possible.
 Try not to squeeze the orange while holding it, to keep the shape round.

-Using paper towels, dry up the individual slices pressing them in between folded sheets of paper towel.
+- Blot dry the orange slices, by pressing one by one in between folded sheets of paper towel.
 Make them as dry as you can.

 In a medium bowl, whisk together all the dry ingredients, except for salt.
 You can also skip this step, and just sieve them all in on top of the wet mixture later on.

-In a larger bowl, add the olive oil, erythritol and salt.
+In a larger bowl, add the olive oil, keto sweetener and salt.
 Whisk them together for 2-3 minutes.
 You can either use a standing mixer or an electric hand mixer with a whisk attachment, or just a regular balloon whisk if you’re feeling particularly energetic.